 What Happens if You Break an Early Decision Contract?

-While you probably won’t face legal consequences, there are definite consequences that come if you break an early decision contract.
-Some of the likely problems that come with breaking the contract include:
+While you won’t face legal consequences, definite consequences come if you break an Early Decision contract.

-- You might not be able to get additional letters of recommendation for other college applications
+- You might not be able to get additional letters of recommendation for other college applications.

-- Other schools might not admit you for the upcoming school year if they know you broke an early decision contract
+- Other schools might not admit you for the upcoming school year if they know you broke an early decision contract.

-- The offer won’t be reinstated later if you change your mind again and want to attend after all
+- The offer won’t be reinstated later if you change your mind again and want to attend after all.

-You won’t have to worry about this with early action since there’s no binding expectation that you will attend the school.
+You won’t have to worry about this with Early Action since there’s no binding expectation that you will attend the school.